cemartins/websocket-test/README.md

 Small webapp to demonstrate one way to setup websockets with spring framework version 3.x.

 This application sets up a websocket server endpoint with uri `/wstest` which will use a `@Autowired` spring bean to select a greeting word and reply to a websocket message.
-The websocket connection and initial message is initiated by an html page (`index.html`) running in a browser that supports websockets.
+The websocket connection is initiated and the messages are sent by an html page (`index.html`) running in a browser that supports websockets.

 It works around the Servlet container's scan for WebSocket endpoints by not using the `@ServerEndpoint` annotation and instead implementing a ServerEndpointConfig and adding it to the server container upon servlet context initialization.